 Meet Our Staff

 At Show Me KC Schools we are very lucky to have an outstanding team supporting the families of Kansas City.
-We are proud parents.
-We are also proud Kansas Citians and are thrilled to be raising our children here.
+We are proud Kansas Citians and are thrilled to be living in this great city.
 Between us we have children learning and thriving across KCPS neighborhood and signature schools, as well as charter schools.
 We know first-hand how important it is to know your options when it comes to our educational landscape and we are dedicated to helping you find a great school for your child just like we have.

 Leslie Kohlmeyer